Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 \lem{stratification-uhlenbeck} The Uhlenbeck moduli space $\UMt(r,d,n)$ is naturally stratified by locally closed $\SL(H)$-invariant subsets

 where the stratum $\UMt^k(r,d,n)$ corresponds to the locus of Mumford semistable sheaves $E$ on $\BPt$ with $c_2(E^{**}/E)=k$. \elem

-The {\em natural} stratifications of the Gieseker and the Uhlenbeck moduli spaces have highly nonreduced strata.
-The reason for that is the nonreducedness of the moduli space of Artin sheaves, or going one step deeper, the nonreducedness of the scheme of ``commutative points'' of $\BPt$.
-However, as we have only topological applications in mind, the nilpotents in the structure sheaves of the strata are irrelevant for our purposes, so by this reason we replace each stratum of both moduli spaces by the reduced scheme underlying the corresponding natural stratum.
-Thus, from now on we will abuse the notation and write $\GMt^k(r,d,n)$, resp. $\UMt^k(r,d,n)$, for the stratum of the corresponding stratification equipped with {\textsf{reduced scheme structure}}.
+It should be pointed out that the strata of the {\em natural} stratifications of the Gieseker and Uhlenbeck moduli spaces \ are typically non-reduced.
+The reason for this is that neither the scheme of ``commutative points'' of $\BPt$ nor the moduli space of Artin sheaves are reduced.
+In the present paper we are only concerned with constructible sheaves on the schemes in question.
+The difference between a scheme and the corresponding reduced scheme is therefore irrelevant.
+Thus, from now on we will abuse notation and write $\GMt^k(r,d,n)$, resp. $\UMt^k(r,d,n)$, for the stratum of the corresponding stratification equipped with the {\textsf{reduced}} scheme structure.